Cartagena, Colombia: Bocagrande

 The Bocagrande (Big Mouth) is an area known for its skyscrapers.
-The area contains the bulk of the city's tourist facilities, such as hotels, shops, restaurants, nightclubs and art galleries.
+The area contains the bulk of the city's tourist facilities, such as hotels, shops, restaurants, nightclubs, and art galleries.
 It is located between Cartagena Bay to the east and the Caribbean Sea to the west, and includes the two neighborhoods of El Laguito (The Little Lake) and Castillogrande (Big Castle).
-Bocagrande has long beaches and much commercial activity is found along Avenida San Martín (Saint Martin Avenue).
+Bocagrande has long beaches, and much commercial activity is found along Avenida San Martín (Saint Martin Avenue).

 The beaches of Bocagrande, lying along the northern shore, are made of volcanic sand, which is slightly grayish in color.
 This makes the water appear muddy, though it is not.
 There are breakwaters about every 200 yd.

-On the bay side of the peninsula of Bocagrande is a seawalk.
+On the bay side of the peninsula of Bocagrande is a seawall.
 In the center of the bay is a statue of the Virgin Mary.
-The Naval Base is also located in Bocagrande, looking at the Bay.
+The Naval Base is also located in Bocagrande, overlooking the Bay.

 Climate

 Cartagena features a tropical wet and dry climate (Köppen: Aw).
-Humidity averages around 80%, with the rainy season typically lasting in May–November.
+Humidity averages around 80%, with the rainy season typically lasting from May to November.
 The climate tends to be hot and windy.

 The Intertropical Convergence Zone (ITCZ) is one of the coastal ocean factors having a bearing on the regional climate.